SMore1007/DSA-OOPs/11_NEW_DSA/01-Pointer/README.md

 ## Pointers are effective way to access the array strcuture elements

-## Pointers are used for the allocation of dynamic memoryand the distribution
+## Pointers are used for the allocation of dynamic memory and the distribution

 ## pointers are used to build complicated data strcuture like Linked list, graph, tree etc